ericksonft/OneArt/README.md

-How to Buy OneArt Protocol
+How to Buy EricksonNFT  Protocol
 =================

 PancakeSwap Instructions